 Fig. 1

-To test this new technique, the Midnight Scan Club (MSC) dataset (Gordon, et al., 2017) was obtained from the OpenfMRI database (accession number ds000224).
+To test this new technique, the Midnight Scan Club (MSC) dataset (Gordon, et al., 2017) was obtained from the OpenfMRI database (ds000224).
 This dataset was chosen because MSC has adequate rsfMRI data to produce individualized parcellation (i.e., 30 min 10 sessions).
 Individual-specific functional parcellation was available for each participant (Gordon, et al., 2017), and the functional connectivity between two regions was computed by the Fisher’s Z-transformed correlation of their BOLD signals.
 Thus, the whole-brain functional connectivity of each session of each participant can be represented by a symmetric, region-by-region connectivity matrix.
 From the original MSC data, only four sessions for each participant were selected.
-For Sessions 2 and 4, the connectivity of three types of edges was decreased by half to simulate an inhibitory effect of connectivity: edges (1) within the default mode network (DMN), (2) between DMN and the frontoparietal network (FPN), and (3) between DMN and the dorsal attention network (DAN).
+For Sessions 2 and 4, the connectivity of three types of edges was manipulated to simulate commonly observed changes in networks: (1) decreased within the default mode network (DMN), (2) increased between DMN and the frontoparietal network (FPN), and between DMN and the dorsal attention network (DAN).
+Simulations of changes were restricted to few networks to test whether the method could reveal where changes between session are located.

 Results

-This new multivariate approach to analyzing the MSC data table showed that the simulated sessions (2 & 4) are separated from the non-simulated ones (1 & 3) on the first component (Fig. 2A), and this separation is driven by the within DMN connectivity and several other between-network edges, including edges between DMN and DAN (Fig. 2B).
+This new multivariate approach to analyzing the MSC data table showed that the simulated sessions (2 & 4) are separated from the non-simulated ones (1 & 3) on the first component (Fig. 2A), and this separation is driven by the within DMN connectivity and several other between-network edges, including edges between DMN and FPN (Fig. 2B).

 Fig. 2